orlamadden/hello-world-apparel/README.md

 ## Recommendations for future implementation

 #### Reset password
+- Allow users to reset their password if they forget it.

 #### Additional checkout methods
 - For a future update, I would like to include the ability for users to checkout via PayPal as it is a popular checkout method.